nicho810/XIAO-PowerBread/Docs/sysConfig.md

 > **after exit the selection, the config still not saved, you need to long press the dial switch to save the config and exit the config mode.**

 ### Exit config mode
-- Long press the dial switch to save the config and exit the config mode.
+- Long press the dial switch to **save the config** and exit the config mode.
-- if you want to exit the config mode without saving the config, you can directly reset the board or re-power the board.
+- if you want to exit the config mode **without saving the config**, you can directly reset the board or re-power the board.

 ## System Configuration Parameters